ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 set of transport security features shared by these protocols.
 Finally, we distill the application and transport interfaces provided by the transport security protocols.

-Selected protocols represent a superset of functionality and features a TAPS system may need to support, both internally and externally -- via an API -- for applications {{I-D.ietf-taps-arch}}.
+The protocols discussed in this document represent a superset of functionality and features a TAPS system may need to support, both internally and externally -- via an API -- for applications {{I-D.ietf-taps-arch}}.
 Ubiquitous IETF protocols such as (D)TLS, as well as non-standard protocols such as Google QUIC, are both included despite overlapping features.
 As such, this survey is not limited to protocols